 - cleanse, creativity, eight hours, habits, personal sleep quotient, personal sleep requirement, productivity, sleep, sleep for success, sleep habits, sleep hygiene, sleep need, wellness

 Failing to obtain sufficient, quality sleep impedes your productivity, creativity, judgement, and emotional stasis.
 Scores of studies prove that sleep is integral to cardiovascular and immune health, not to mention maintenance of body mass index and appearance.

 The evidence that supports sleep as a key factor in your health is compelling, so it’s incongruent that, even in an increasingly health-conscious culture, one in three adults still fails to get enough sleep on a regular basis.

-Part of the problem may be in simply knowing where to start.
+Part of the problem is simply knowing where to start.
 Between the prevalence of misleading health hacks, constant exposure to melatonin suppressing screens and bright lights, chronic stress levels, elephantine workloads, and lifestyles formed in a culture that champions sleepless machismo, it’s no surprise that we’re confused and our circadian rhythms are in shambles.

 If you need an alarm to wake up, if it’s difficult to get out of bed, or if you’re groggy the following day, eight hours isn’t enough for you.
 Move your bedtime up by 15 – 30 minutes and repeat steps 1 and 2.

-Continue doing this each week until you awaken without an alarm and feel alert all day.
+Continue this process each week until you consistently wake without an alarm and feel alert all day.

 When you determine what you think is your ideal bedtime, cut 15 minutes off of it to see if you’re sleepy the next day.
 If so, then you’ve nailed your PSQ.
 Add those 15 minutes back, and you’re set.